 What to see in Hobart

 The second oldest city in Australia, Hobart is indeed a fascinating place to visit.
-Dating back to 1804 when it grew out of the penal settlement on the island, Hobart boasts many beautiful historical buildings and areas all beneath the majestic backdrop of the often snow-capped Mount Wellington.
+Dating back to 1804 when it grew out of the penal settlement on the island, Hobart boasts many beautiful historical buildings and areas, all beneath the majestic backdrop of the often snow-capped Mount Wellington.

 There are many rewarding ways to spend your time in Hobart.
 Take a stroll along the riverfront and admire the Georgian and Victorian architecture, then visit Battery Point to see buildings made out of Hobart's golden sandstone, which gives parts of the city a warm, golden glow.
-On a Saturday, visit Salamanca Place where the sandstone warehouses date back to the 1830s and stalls line the maze of streets selling everything under the sun, while the surrounding art galleries, theatres and cafés will cater to your every need.
+On a Saturday, visit Salamanca Place where the sandstone warehouses date back to the 1830s and stalls line the maze of streets selling everything under the sun, while the surrounding art galleries, theatres and cafés will cater to your every entertainment need.

 Visitors in Hobart can't help but notice that the city's skyline is dominated by the majestic Mount Wellington, which towers over the city at 4,170 feet (1,271m).
 Travellers can enjoy the incredible…

 Become our Hobart Travel Expert

 We are looking for contributors for our Hobart travel guide.
 If you are a local, a regular traveller to Hobart or a travel professional with time to contribute and answer occasional forum questions, please contact us.